ADAMOUMOU/BootCtr9/README.md

-# BootCTR9 - Arm9LoaderHax with bootloader for Nintendo 3DS
+# BootCTR9 - Arm9LoaderHax with bootloader for Nintendo 3DS and random bootscreen (proprietary for now)

 For Informations about it and its usage check out [its wikipage](https://github.com/hartmannaf/BootCtr9/wiki)